google/werewolf_arena/README.md

 The games to be resumed are currently hardcoded in `runner.py`, and is defined as a list of directories where their states are saved.

-## Launch Interactive Viewer
+## Launch the Interactive Viewer

-The game runs in cli and saves log to a session folder.
-You can view the history of the game in UI once the game finishes.
+Once a game is completed, you can use the interactive viewer to explore the gamelog.
+You can see players' private reasoning, bids, and votes, in addition to the debate transcripts in a nicely formatted UI.
  - `npm i`
  - `npm run start`
  - Open the browser, e.g. `http://localhost:8080/?session_id=session_20240610_084702`